-The Greater Dallas Youth Orchestra, Inc., whose mission is to provide music education and performance opportunities for musically talented youth, was founded as a single orchestra, the Greater Dallas Youth Orchestra, in 1972 by a group of parents and educators who valued music education and the outcomes it could provide.
+The Greater Dallas Youth Orchestra, whose mission is to provide music education and performance opportunities for youth with demonstrated musical ability, was founded as a single orchestra, the Greater Dallas Youth Orchestra, in 1972 by a group of parents, educators and musicians who valued music education and the outcomes it could provide.

 - Dallas String Ensemble

 - The Dallas String Ensemble

 - Membership includes 170 musicians from 68 schools, and 18 districts

 - Administration includes part-time Secretary, Librarian and Stage Manager